30 Second Summary:

 Treatment and Removal

 If there is an infection, the fluid will need to be drained or the cyst may need to be surgically removed.
-If the cyst is causing your pet discomfort, if will also need to be removed.
+If the cyst is causing your pet discomfort, if will also need to be removed via surgical removal.
 If there is any question about the nature of the lump, it should also be removed in order to make sure it is not cancerous or otherwise harmful to your cat.
 A veterinarian may prescribe antibiotics.

-Procedures used to remove cysts include eletrocautery (process that uses heat generated by electricity to remove the cyst and cyst wall) or cryotherapy (freezing).
+Procedures used to remove cysts in cats include eletrocautery (process that uses heat generated by electricity to remove the cyst and cyst wall) or cryotherapy (freezing).
 Your cat will need to be sedated to minimize movement during the procedure.
 You cat may require anesthesia.

 What does a cyst on a cat look like?

 Cysts can vary in size and appearance.
 They may be small and barely noticeable, or they may be larger and more visible.
 A cyst may appear as a bump or swelling on the surface of the skin, and it may be smooth or firm to the touch.
 Some cysts may contain fluid that is clear or slightly cloudy, while others may contain a more solid material.
 In some cases, a cyst may be accompanied by other signs, such as redness, swelling, or heat in the affected area.
 It is important to have a cyst evaluated by a veterinarian to determine the cause and the appropriate treatment.

 Can a cat cyst go away on its own?